Beullah/alx-low_level_programming/0x00-hello_world/README.md

-This is the beginning of the coding journey
+This is the intriduction to C programming